Human Resource Development (M.S.)

 Indiana State University offers the online master's degree in human resource development to provide students with exceptional opportunities for careers in higher education, industry, government, and other agencies.
 Coursework is designed to enable students to complete their degrees while maintaining full-time employment or other responsibilities

-- The master of science is a 33- to 36-credit-hour program depending on whether Human Resource Development 605 must be taken.
+- The master of science is a 33- to 36-credit-hour program depending on whether HRD 600 must be taken.

 - The program includes a flexible core curriculum with a directed specialization option.